MartinHans1/SQL-projekt/README.md

 # SQL_Martin_Hans_projekt_SQL_final

-This project is about COVID 19.
+This project is about COVID 19 development in the world.
-Testovací věta.
-Metadata.